 All that poop and dead skin in the water inevitably leads to bacteria.
 Yes, chlorine is there to kill off germs and sanitize the water, but there's only so much it can do.
 Every time you mix organic contaminants into the water, they consume chlorine, leaving less chlorine to battle off the stuff deposited by the next swimmer.
 Get enough swimmers, like in a public setting, and there's not enough chlorine to get it all before you accidentally swallow it.

 Next thing you know, you've got a recreational water illness (RWI).
 The CDC states that there has been an increase in RWIs in the past two decades.
-The most common is diarrhea, followed by gastrointestinal complaints, skin problems, ear infections, respiratory problems, eye infections, and neurological problems.
+The most common is diarrhea, followed by gastrointestinal complaints, skin problems, ear infections, respiratory problems, eye infections,

 With your own private pool, you control the cleanliness and therefore considerably decrease your chances of becoming ill from bacteria.